Andrei-WongE/Spatial_notes/README.md

 # Spatial_notes
-Ramblings about spatial data-science
-Some notes as reminder on how to proceed with data wrangling.
+Some notes on how to proceed with data wrangling. :nerd_face: